spiral/docs/database/reading.md

 > Some types can be mapped incorrectly if the table was created outside migrations or ORM.
 For example only MySQL has native enum support, all other databases use enum constraint.

+You can find complete list of available abstract types [here] (syncing.md).

 ## Interfaces
 If you want to make your code does not depend of specific implementation, you always talk to schemas using DBAL of interfaces.